BudgetBites

 "If we allow students to plan meals based on their own budget, they can save more money."

-• Allow users to formulate plans based on specific limitations
+Allow users to formulate plans based on specific limitations.
+Create and access multiple plans for reuse.

 Poster at the top of the explore page for showcasing popular recipes, seasonal eats, for first time user onboarding, and more!